indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   multi-phase initialization was used. (#490)
 * Our patched ``distutils`` only sets ``Py_BUILD_CORE_BUILTIN`` on Windows.
 This fixes errors building at least the ``grpcio`` package outside of Windows.
+* When using a modified ``distutils`` to install Python packages, the ``SETUPTOOLS_USE_DISTUTILS=stdlib`` environment variable is now set.
+This prevents ``setuptools`` from using its vendored copy of ``distutils`` and ignoring our modifications.
+Before this change, packages with extension modules may not have built correctly, resulting in build or run-time errors.

 Backwards Compatibility Notes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^